-- (a) Notice under this act shall be in writing unless oral notice is authorized in the corporation's articles of incorporation or bylaws. - (b) Notice may be communicated in person; by telephone, telegraph, teletype, or other form of wire or wireless communication; or by mail or private carrier.
-If these forms of personal notice are impracticable as to one or more persons, notice may be communicated to such persons by a newspaper of general circulation in the area where published; or by radio, television, or other form of public broadcast communication. - (c) Written notice by a domestic or foreign corporation to its shareholder is effective when deposited in the United States mail with postage thereon prepaid and correctly addressed to the shareholder's address shown in the corporation's current record of shareholders. - (d) Written notice to a domestic or foreign corporation (authorized to transact business in this State) may be addressed to its registered agent at its registered office or to the corporation or its secretary at its principal office shown in its most recent annual report on file in the office of the Secretary of State or, in the case of a foreign corporation that has not yet delivered an annual report, in its application for a certificate of authority. - (e) Except as provided in subsection (c), written notice is effective at the earliest of the following: - (1) When received; - (2) Five days after its deposit in the United States mail, as evidenced by the postmark, if mailed with postage thereon prepaid and correctly addressed; - (3) On the date shown on the return receipt, if sent by registered or certified mail, return receipt requested, and the receipt is signed by or on behalf of the addressee. - (f) Oral notice is effective when actually communicated to the person entitled thereto. - (g) If this act prescribes notice requirements for particular circumstances, those requirements govern.
+(a) Notice under this act shall be in writing unless oral notice is authorized in the corporation's articles of incorporation or bylaws.

+- (b) Notice may be communicated in person; by telephone, telegraph, teletype, or other form of wire or wireless communication, or by facsimile transmission; or by mail or private carrier.
+If these forms of personal notice are impracticable as to one or more persons, notice may be communicated to such persons by publishing notice in a newspaper in the county wherein the corporation has its principal place of business in the State, or if it has no principal place of business in the State, the county wherein it has its registered office; or by radio, television, or other form of public broadcast communication. - (c) Written notice by a domestic or foreign corporation to its shareholder is effective when deposited in the United States mail with postage thereon prepaid and correctly addressed to the shareholder's address shown in the corporation's current record of shareholders. - (d) Written notice to a domestic or foreign corporation (authorized to transact business in this State) may be addressed to its registered agent at its registered office or to the corporation or its secretary at its principal office shown in its most recent annual report on file in the office of the Secretary of State or, in the case of a foreign corporation that has not yet delivered an annual report, in its application for a certificate of authority. - (e) Except as provided in subsection (c), written notice is effective at the earliest of the following: - (1) When received; - (2) Five days after its deposit in the United States mail, as evidenced by the postmark, if mailed with postage thereon prepaid and correctly addressed; - (3) On the date shown on the return receipt, if sent by registered or certified mail, return receipt requested, and the receipt is signed by or on behalf of the addressee. - (f) Oral notice is effective when actually communicated to the person entitled thereto. - (g) If this act prescribes notice requirements for particular circumstances, those requirements govern.
 If articles of incorporation or bylaws prescribe notice requirements not inconsistent with this section or other provisions of this act, those requirements govern.